Military band: United States

 The American military band traditions date from the British era.
 From the American Revolutionary War onward military bands – and field musicians playing drums, fifes and bugles – marched in the same manner as their French counterparts.
 Ever since the American Revolution ended in 1781, American military bands march to the fast tempo of French military bands, owing to their fast marching pace as compared with the slow marching pace of British bands.
 The instrumental positioning, even though inspired by the British, is also a mix of other influences, including French and German influences.

 During the American Civil War most Union regiments had both types of groups within the unit.
 However, due to changes in military tactics by the end of World War I field musical had been mostly phased out in favor of the brass bands - themselves the basis for today's American civil brass band culture and traditions.
 These performed in a concert setting for entertainment, as well as continued to perform drill and martial events.
 In the United States, these bands were increased in instrumentation to include woodwinds, leading to the modern military band traditions in the United States, and high school and college marching bands and concert bands.

 A uniquely American type of military band is the Fife and drum corps, with the Old Guard Fife and Drum Corps the only remaining band of this type in the United States military.
 The United States' military bugle bands are also the precursors of the modern-day civil drum and bugle corps and the only one in active service today is that of the United States Marine Drum and Bugle Corps "The Commandant's Own".

-The largest military marching band in the world is the "Fightin' Texas Aggie Band" of Texas A&M University.
+The largest military marching band in the U.S. is the "Fightin' Texas Aggie Band" of Texas A&M University.
 It is entirely composed of ROTC cadets from the university's Corps of Cadets and subdivided into two bands: the Infantry and Artillery bands of the Corps.
 The four other State Military Colleges and four Junior Military Colleges maintain bands of their own.
 The format used by the British Royal Marines is the formation used by the Valley Forge Military Academy and College Regimental Band in Wayne, Pennsylvania, led and staffed by retired RMBS personnel, and by the United States Merchant Marine Academy Regimental Band, also modeled on the Royal Marines bands.
 Another American military academy, the Missouri Military Academy, has its band modeled in the same manner as the Royal Marines.